 - Refund requests can only be made during the current session; credits will not be issued once the session is over.
 YMCA system credits are applicable toward any YMCA program, are valid for one year from the date of issue but are not redeemable for cash.

-We recognize that many visitors to our Web site are concerned about the information they provide to us, and how we treat that information.
-Our goal is to provide an enjoyable and informative service for parents and children.
+We recognize that many visitors to our website are concerned about the information they provide to us, and how we treat that information.
+Our goal is to provide an enjoyable and informative service for our families.
 Any personal information collected by the Princeton Family YMCA will be kept strictly in-house.
 The Princeton Family YMCA will not sell or provide this information to third parties.

 - Children – If you are 18 years of age or younger, please be sure to ask your parents for permission before providing any information to us.